When there’s an emergency, you call 911. Everyone knows this. But what else do you know about the 911 system? Here are some interesting facts.

 - There’s More Than 911 to Emergency Management

 With the evolution of technology, 911 is evolving too, becoming an increasingly vital part of every area’s emergency management system.
 From city- and state-level emergency management departments to the Federal Emergency Management Agency and other national programs under the Department of Homeland Security, emergency management is a large field comprising all kinds of professionals.
-And with an MS in Emergency Management, you can join them or advance your place among them.
+And with an MS in Criminal Justice, specializing in Emergency Management, you can join them or advance your place among them.

 When you earn a master’s degree from an online college, you’ll have the ability to continue working full time because online education offers an exceptional level of flexibility.
-Not only will an online emergency management program allow you to study from home, it will also give you the power to choose when in the day you complete your coursework.
+Not only will an online degree program allow you to study from home, it will also give you the power to choose when in the day you complete your coursework.
 With this degree of autonomy, you can earn your MS degree without upending your life in the process.
 It’s a great opportunity and a fantastic way to put yourself in position to become a leader in the United States’ emergency management system.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.